PACIO Advance Healthcare Directive Interoperability Implementation Guide

 Introduction

-This ADI implementation guide (IG) describes how to use existing HL7 FHIR® standards to create, update, share, verify, and exchange information about an individual's advance medical goals, preferences, and priorities for care in the event the individual is unable to communicate this information to medical teams for themselves due to a health crisis.
-The term “advance directive” in this IG does not refer to a specific form, document, or method of memorializing advance healthcare decisions, but is instead an over-arching category.
+This ADI Implementation Guide (IG) describes how to use existing HL7 FHIR standards to create, update, share, verify, and exchange information about an individual's advance healthcare goals, preferences, and priorities for care in the event the individual is unable to communicate this information to medical teams for themselves due to a health crisis.
+The term "advance healthcare directive" in this IG does not refer to a specific form, document, or method of memorializing advance healthcare directives, but is instead representative of an over-arching category.

 Advance healthcare directives can be categorized into three types of information.
-The current version of this guide addresses Content Type 1: Person-Authored Advance Directive Information and Content Type 3: Portable Medical Orders for Life-Sustaining Treatment.
-Subsequent versions of this guide will address the other two types; Content Type 2: Encounter-Centric Patient Instructions (obligations and prohibitions).
+The current version of this guide addresses Person-Authored medical Advance Healthcare Directive Information and Provider-Authored PMO.

 Background

-Advance directive interoperability is a complex area that involves many stakeholders.
+Advance healthcare directive interoperability is a complex area that involves many stakeholders.
 The HL7 workgroup sponsor for this FHIR IG is Patient Empowerment.
-HL7 co-sponsor workgroups include Patient Care, Community Based Care and Privacy, and Orders & Observations.
-As part of PACIO’s main goal in improving care transitions, the Post-Acute Care Interoperability (PACIO) Community has adopted this project as a critical use case.
-The PACIO Community has a strong interest in the topic of advance directive interoperability with FHIR and will support the community engagement and technical FHIR IG development needed for advance directives interoperability.
-PACIO is supported by MITRE, CMS, ONC and many other stakeholders (clinical, technical, and industry associations).
+HL7 co-sponsor workgroups include Patient Care, Orders & Observations, and Community Based Care and Privacy.
+As part of the Post-Acute Care Interoperability's (PACIO) main goal in improving care transitions, the PACIO Community has adopted this project as a critical use case.
+The PACIO Community and sponsoring workgroups have a strong interest in the topic of advance healthcare directive interoperability with FHIR, and will support the community engagement and technical FHIR IG development needed for advance healthcare directive interoperability.
+PACIO is supported by MITRE, the Centers for Medicare & Medicaid Services (CMS), Assistant Secretary for Technology Policy (ASTP), and many other clinical, technical, and industry association stakeholders.

-FHIR profiles have been developed for several existing FHIR resources to represent advance directive Content Type 1 such as: living will, durable medical power of attorney, personal health goals at end of life, care experience preferences, emergency intervention preferences under certain circumstances, and upon death preferences.
-For more details on advance directive interoperability and content types, refer to the General Guidance section of this IG.
+FHIR profiles have been developed for several existing FHIR resources to represent Person-Authored advance healthcare directives for concepts such as living will, durable medical power of attorney, personal health goals, care experience preferences, treatment intervention preferences, and upon death preferences.
+For more details on advance healthcare directive interoperability and the content types within scope of this IG, refer to the General Guidance section of this IG.

 Project Need